Pregnant Kenya Moore Exercises Amid ‘RHOA’ Demotion Reports

 Eva is friends with RHOA veterans NeNe Leakes and Kandi Burruss, so she fits right in with the cast.

 Marcille recently gave birth to her second child and is engaged to Atlanta attorney Michael Sterling.
-Eva’s upcoming wedding is sure to be a juicy story line for season 11 of the Real Housewives of Atlanta.
+Eva’s upcoming wedding is sure to be a juicy story line for Season 11 of the Real Housewives of Atlanta.